Anthony-DLR/URLShorten/README.md

 # URLShorten
-Hello.
-My name is Anthony De La Rosa and I am currently applying for the full stack position at Boundless.
-In this folder you will find the URL shorten project that I was assigned.
+In this folder you will find a sample URL shortener project using Spring and mySQL.

 # What you will need to start the application
   * Maven 3.2+